RWE Lochelbank Wind Farm Community Benefit Fund

 Grants may support a wide range of costs, for example the costs of equipment, staff or sessional workers, consultations, running costs for local groups, maintenance or refurbishment of community facilities and more.

 Grants in excess of £2,500 can be considered in exceptional circumstances.
 If you wish to apply for more than £2,500 please contact the Fund Coordinator (contact details below) to discuss your proposal before completing the application form.

 Applicants are also encouraged to consider the following when preparing applications:

 - Matched funding: Grants can cover 100% of project costs but applicants are encouraged to seek other sources of funding for part of the cost.
 In particular, larger applications will, ideally, demonstrate that a percentage of the total project cost will be sourced from the group’s own fundraising efforts or other grants.

-- Financial sustainability: For longer term projects, the ability to demonstrate financial sustainability beyond the life of the grant – without a reliance on continuous grant funding – is favoured.
+- Financial sustainability: For longer-term projects, the ability to demonstrate financial sustainability beyond the life of the grant – without reliance on continuous grant funding – is favoured.

 - Environmental sustainability: Applicants are encouraged to consider the environmental impact of their activities and the project for which they are seeking funding.
 If the application is contributing to the cost of a new building or refurbishment of an existing building, this should be based on sustainable design principles.
 In all projects, the carbon footprint across the full lifecycle of the project, the use of environmentally benign materials, energy efficiency, waste reduction and active travel should be considered where relevant.